Perfectly Innocent

 Innocent or guilty—there’s nothing perfect about it.

 Phoebe Davidson is a good girl who’s been through some bad times.
 Her life changed forever when she learned that her husband was living a secret life.
 Now, six years later, she’s just going through the motions of her life, afraid to let anyone in.
-When a horrific crime occurs in her home, she meets Logan Matthews, a police detective working the case.
-When Phoebe herself is charged with the murder, can she trust Logan?
-Can she, and should she let him into her life?

 My spine stiffens.